In light of Independence Day, I figured I’d make an American classic. With a modern twist, of course.

 - Make the caramel using my step-by-step photos as a visual guide.
 You can do this as you wait for the pie dough to chill.

 - Next, make the apple filling as the dough is still chilling: Place apple slices into a very large bowl.
-Add sugar, lemon zest, lemon juice, flour, cloves, nutmeg, and cinnamon.
+Add sugar, lemon juice, flour, cloves, nutmeg, and cinnamon.
 Gently toss to combine.
 Set aside.

 - Roll out the chilled pie dough: On a floured work surface, roll out one of the discs of chilled dough (keep the other one in the refrigerator).
 Turn the dough about a quarter turn after every few rolls until you have a circle 12 inches in diameter.
 Carefully place the dough into a 9×2 inch pie dish.
 Tuck it in with your fingers, making sure it is smooth.
 With a small and sharp knife, trim the extra overhang of crust and discard.